-Another way in to the business is to try to catch the eye of a producer or script editor on an established show such as The Bill or London's Burning.
-To do that, you'll have to write a 'spec' script for the show to show that you've got what it takes.
-They almost certainly won't buy it but if it's any good they'll invite you in for a chat.
+Another way in to the business is to try to catch the eye of a producer or script editor on an established show that uses a stable of writers.
+To do that, you’ll have to write a ‘spec’ script for the show to show that you’ve got what it takes.
+They almost certainly won’t buy it but if it’s any good they’ll invite you in for a chat.

-Shows such as The Bill have dozens of writers and are always looking for new talent.
-They have script editors who work closely with writers developing plots and writing scripts, and they have a stack of information on the show and its characters - 'the bible' that all writers have to work from.
-Once you have a few episodes of a show like The Bill under your belt, you'll find it easier to get broadcasters to listen to your own ideas for your own show.
+Many long-running shows have dozens of writers and are always looking for new talent.
+They have script editors who work closely with writers developing plots and writing scripts, and they have a stack of information on the show and its characters - ‘the bible’ that all writers have to work from.
+Once you have a few episodes of an existing show under your belt, you’ll find it easier to get broadcasters to listen to your own ideas for your own show.

 Anyone serious about writing screenplays has to have a screenwriting program.
 Using a standard word-processing program such as Word will mark you out as an amateur.
 I’ve used most of the screenwriting programs, and in my opinion Final Draft is the best.
 I’ve written scripts for The Knock, London’s Burning and Murder In Mind with Final Draft and it has paid for itself a thousand times over.
 The BBC uses it, as do most ITV companies and independents.
 Final Draft makes your screenplay look professional, but it also takes a lot of the work out of the writing.
 It remembers all your settings and your characters, and it automatically puts scene settings, action, dialogue and instructions in the right format.
 You can also assign voices to your characters and have your computer read the script out to you.
 Using Final Draft means that I can e-mail my scripts to the BBC production offices, which is also a great time-saver.